CelebAir

-CelebAir is a reality TV series in which 11 celebrities perform the duties of cabin crew and check-in attendants.
+CelebAir is a reality television series in which 11 celebrities perform the duties of cabin crew and check-in attendants.
 The series was presented by Angellica Bell and aired on ITV2 from 2 September 2008 until 23 October 2008, when Lisa Maffia was declared the winner.

+Production

 For the show, Monarch Airlines repainted one of its Airbus A321 aircraft, registration G-OZBI, with the CelebAir logo along with a new tail fin design.
 The aircraft was used for the majority of CelebAir flights although the celebrities additionally worked on normal Monarch branded aircraft.